The difference between an ad that stops you mid-scroll and one you ignore often comes down to proven copywriting structure.

 What’s harder than creating a bottom-funnel software comparison post?
 One that hooks the audience in the first sentence.

-In this Siege-generated post for Zapier, our content marketing specialist expertly used casual language and personal life experience to grab the audience’s attention and create interest for the reader.
+In this Siege-generated post for Zapier, our content marketing specialist expertly used casual language and personal life experience to grab the audience’s attention and create interest for the reader with the following introduction:

 When it comes down to it, you want readers to spend more time on your site.
 Follow the outline template below to decrease bounce rates, increase engagement, and even get people to convert.